Sunday, 30 November 2025

 If you live in New Zealand and don't have a Stampin' Up Demonstrator, I'd love to be yours.
 I can help you with ideas, get you catalogues and provide you with Stampin' Up products.
 You can leave a message in the comments or contact me using any of the methods listed in the Contact Me tab at the top of the page.

-Sunday, 31 August 2025
+Sunday, 16 November 2025

-What will you do with Joanne's Tic Tac Toe?
+What's your favourite holiday image?
 You can see what the rest of the team have done and link up your entry on The Paper Players page.

 Here's a quick recap of our challenge rules: